 - 2½ teaspoons (12.5 ml) pure vanilla extract

-- Red, pink or even green gel-based (paste) food coloring, kosher, natural or conventional
+- Red, pink or even green gel-based food coloring

 - Crushed red and white peppermint candies or candy canes, for sprinkling & dusting cookies, sifted to yield small shards of candy and peppermint dust

-- Small spring-loaded cookie scoop, such as Norpro 675 Scoop 5MM (1.5 teaspoon), helpful but not necessary
+- Small spring-loaded cookie scoop, such as Norpro 675 Scoop 5MM (1.5 teaspoon or 7.5 ml), helpful but not necessary

 - In a medium bowl, whisk together flour and baking powder until well blended.
 Set aside.